giannisalinetti/oadp-minio-demo/README.md

 [MinIO](https://github.com/minio/minio) is a High Performance Object Storage which is API compatible with Amazon S3 cloud storage service.

+[Helm](https://helm.sh/) is a package manager for Kubernetes.

+### Disclaimer for DR scenarios
+This demo is not intended to be a Disaster Recovery example between multiple clusters.
+To achieve Async DR results the integrationwith other tools is necessary.
+Some integration examples:
+- ODF Data Protection
+- IBM Spectrum Protect Plus
+- Kasten K10
+- TrillioVault for Kubernetes
+- Bacula Enterprise

 ## Install OADP from the OpenShift Console
 Install the OADP Operator from the Openshift's OperatorHub.
 Search for the operator using keywords like `oadp` or `velero`